-For some people it's a burden and for others it's a joy—that time of the year when everyone is expected to exchange gifts.
+It’s time of the year when everyone is expected to exchange gifts.
 Whether or not you enjoy the holiday season there is one thing most of us agree upon: how frustrating it can be to try to come up with good gift ideas.
-Sure, there's amazing and expensive technology out there with plenty of fun gadgets that will be obsolete by this time next year, but how about a more traditional approach?
+Sure, there’s amazing and expensive technology out there with plenty of fun gadgets that will be obsolete by this time next year, but how about a more traditional approach?
 Why not give a gift that will inspire or will teach, or will assist?
-I'm talking about useful gifts for the mixologist in your family.
+We’re talking about useful gifts for the mixologist in your family.

 A Shopping List